Jon Krampner

-Jon Krampner (born 1952, New York City) is an American journalist and author of biographies, popular history and short stories.
+Jon Krampner (born in 1952 in New York City) is an American journalist and author of biographies, popular history and short stories.

 Work

 Krampner's first book, The Man in the Shadows: Fred Coe and the Golden Age of Television, a biography of television producer Fred Coe, was published in 1997.
 A second, Female Brando: The Legend of Kim Stanley, followed in 2006 and charted the life of the Broadway actress Kim Stanley.
 His third book, Creamy and Crunchy: An Informal History of Peanut Butter, the All-American Food was published in 2012.
 The book is a popular history of peanut butter.

 His most recent book is Ernest Lehman: The Sweet Smell of Success (2022), published by the University Press of Kentucky.
-Ernest Lehman was the screenwriter of films such as Somebody Up There Likes Me, Sweet Smell of Success, North By Northwest, West Side Story, The Sound of Music and Who's Afraid of Virginia Woolf?
+Ernest Lehman was the screenwriter of films such as Somebody Up There Likes Me, Sweet Smell of Success, North By Northwest, West Side Story, The Sound of Music, and Who's Afraid of Virginia Woolf?

 Krampner is also the author of short stories, including The Provence Lane Haunting (2002), The Mazeroski Blues (2016), and Why I Built My House the Way I Did (2017).

 Krampner’s collected papers, consisting of research notes, interview transcripts and audiotapes and general material, are held in the special collections department of the Heard Library at Vanderbilt University in Nashville, Tennessee.